 Space-saver spare wheel

 It was also becoming more common for cars to come with different-sized front and rear tyres and/or directional tyres, meaning that it was possible that a car could have four different tyres on four wheels!
-This meant that one full-size spare wheel had a 75% chance of not being the right wheel for the job.
+This meant that one full-size spare wheel had a 75% chance of being the wrong wheel for the job.

-The problem with a space-saver spare wheel is that if you ever need to use it, the original wheel and flat tyre will not fit in the spare wheel well, so you have to carry it in the boot – which, of course, is no good if you already have a bootful of luggage or a very small boot.
+One common problem with a space-saver spare wheel is that if you ever need to use it, the original full-size wheel and flat tyre won’t fit in the spare wheel well, so you have to carry it in the boot – which, of course, is no good if you already have a bootful of luggage or a very small boot.

 Pros: cheaper, lighter and smaller than a full-size spare tyre; can be used for almost any tyre problem

 Cons: your damaged full-size tyre won’t fit in the space-saver wheel well; limited speed and distance; vehicle handling and safety impaired

-Breakdown kits, also known as tyre inflation kits, consist of a bottle of sealant liquid and an air compressor) have become a lot more popular in recent years, and are now becoming the default solution for most new cars.
+Breakdown kits, also known as tyre inflation kits, consist of a bottle of sealant liquid and an air compressor.
+They’ve become a lot more popular in recent years, and are now becoming the default solution for most new cars.
 However, they are far from perfect.
 The theory is that you squirt the green goo into the tyre valve and then use the compressor to reinflate the flat tyre.

 Pros: re-inflating tyre means no need to change a wheel on the roadside; maximum cost/space/weight savings (no spare wheel, wheel well, jack, tyre lever, etc.)

-Long championed by BMW, but generally disregarded by virtually every other car company, are run-flat tyres.
-These tyres feature a reinforced sidewall that allows you to continue driving on a punctured tyre even if it has lost all of its air (again, limited in speed and distance).
+These tyres feature a reinforced sidewall that allows you to continue driving on a punctured tyre even if it has lost all of its air (again, you’re limited in speed and distance).

-Pros: maximum convenience, with no need to stop to change or repair tyre; maximum cost/space/weight savings
+Pros: maximum convenience, with no need to stop to change or repair the tyre; maximum cost/space/weight savings

 Cons: only suitable for minor tyre damage; limited speed and damage; tyres are expensive; significantly reduced ride comfort.